 The History Department wants to help our majors plan their programs of study wisely and effectively, so that students can take maximum advantage of what we have to offer.
 Although we do not assign each student an adviser, we encourage all students to consult regularly with one or more members of the Department about course choices and also about other matters related to their studies.
+One of the advantages of Rutgers-Camden’s small size is that faculty can get to know students, and vice-versa.
+Give your professors a chance to get to know you outside the classroom, and they can give you a lot of useful suggestions, pointing you in the right direction early on in your major.

 Students who have gotten to know particular professors are urged to ask them to serve in an advisory capacity, particularly for in-depth advice about such matters as graduate study or preparation for careers.
-Give your professors a chance to get to know you outside the classroom, and they can give you a lot of useful suggestions, pointing you in the right direction early on in your major.

-Whenever you visit an adviser, it is a good idea to bring a copy of your worksheets, both for the major and for the general requirements, so you can easily show which requirements you have fulfilled and which you must still fulfill.
+Whenever you meet your adviser, it is a good idea to bring a copy of your worksheets, both for the major and for the general requirements, so you can easily show which requirements you have fulfilled and which you must still fulfill.
 Please take advantage of Degree Navigator, a flexible degree audit and academic advising system for undergraduate programs.

 One other point to bear in mind: if you think you have been given an exemption from a requirement (or that a special arrangement has been agreed to), make sure that you have it in writing.

 It is actually the campus Advising Office, not the History Department, which is responsible for arranging transfer credits, but the History Department works closely with them.
 Any questions about transferring in History credits should be directed in the first instance to the History Department’s liaison in the Advising Office, Assistant Dean Kyle Jenkins, who consults with the History Department as appropriate concerning particular questions about transfer credits.